Wahine Forum 2018 Information

 The modern world is forcing every industry and every profession to change.
 Those changes create threats and crises that test even the best leaders, but they can also yield game-changing breakthroughs.
 At this session, we’ll discuss strategies for successful leadership in challenging situations.

-- Elissa Lines, Executive Director, Pacific Aviation Museum
+- Elissa Lines, Executive Director, Pearl Harbor Aviation Museum

 - Traci Manalani, Director of Organizational Effectiveness, Hawaii Employers Council